Back to the top

 Recommendations were developed in small working groups that then shared their work with the broader Assembly for review.
 The Assembly agreed to a produce a relatively small number of recommendations which meant that ideas had to be combined in creative ways.
 In weekend 5, public officials provided input on the legal feasibility of proposed measures and the current relationship with policy.
 Scientists gave insights into potential consequences and alternative options.
 The Assembly also met with children and young people from a Children’s Climate Summit.
 On the final weekend, members were invited to stand in designated circles to support (or otherwise) each recommendation – options were full support, can live with it or do not support.
 The Assembly decided that it would give prominence to recommendations that achieved 75 percent support or above.
 The Ministers for Climate and Green Growth and for Interior Affairs and Kingdom Relations and rapporteurs from parliament were present at the final session.

-Between the fourth and fifth sessions, the Assembly held an open online consultation whereanyone could contribute ideas.
+Between the fourth and fifth sessions, the Assembly held an open online consultation where anyone could contribute ideas.
+With the publication of its report, everyone in the Netherlands is invited to support the voice of the climate assembly by signing the online declaration of support.

 Impact